 Why I'm Catholic

-This is the first in a series of posts exploring why I converted to Catholicism.
+This is likely the first in a series of posts exploring why I converted to Catholicism.
 Future posts will address tradition, the origins of the Bible, and the question of authority.
 But I'm starting here because this is where it started for me.

 I didn't become Catholic because I was persuaded by the Church Fathers, though I find them compelling.
 I didn't convert because of the beauty of the liturgy, though it moves me deeply.
 I didn't even convert because I became convinced of specifically Catholic doctrines like the real presence or the Marian dogmas, though I hold all of them with conviction.

 I became Catholic because of a conviction about Jesus Christ.
-Specifically, a conviction about what it means for Him to be Lord.
+Specifically, a conviction about what it means for him to be Lord.

 That conviction, once I followed it honestly, left me with nowhere else to go.